Stuzio/how-to-connect-to-ec2/README.md

 ## Resources

-- **ConnectToEC2-DemoInstanceConnectPolicy.json** - This is a AWS IAM policy file to grant IAM user to connect to EC2 using Instance Connect
+- **ConnectToEC2-DemoInstanceConnectPolicy.json** - This is a AWS IAM policy file to grant IAM user to connect to EC2 using Instance Connect and Instance Connect Endpoint